-- a) Pilots must have had a night cross-country checkride or have satisfied the FAR Part 61.109 requirements (dated on or after 08-05-97), under the supervision of a BEFA instructor, prior to acting as PIC of any aircraft during any night cross-country flight. - b) Any BEFA Instructor appropriate to the aircraft type and with a recorded BEFA Night Cross-Country Checkride may conduct this checkride. - c) The requirements of a night cross-country checkride may also be met by a BEFA current, instrument rated pilot after passing a night local checkride.
+- a) Pilots must have had a night cross-country checkride or have satisfied the FAR Part 61.109 requirements (dated on or after 08-05-97), under the supervision of a BEFA instructor, prior to acting as PIC of any aircraft during any night cross-country flight. - b) Any BEFA Instructor appropriate to the aircraft type and with a recorded BEFA Night c) The requirements of a night cross-country checkride may also be met by a BEFA current, instrument rated pilot after passing a night local checkride.